Israeli Strikes Hit Sweida Amid Syrian Troop Withdrawal

 Ahmed al-Sharaa strongly criticizes Israel after Wednesday's Israeli attacks on Syrian cities and accuses Israel of destabilizing the country and seeking "chaos and destruction".
 According to al-Sharaa, Israel targeted both civilian infrastructure and government buildings.

-We are keen to hold accountable those who have committed violations and abuses against our Druze people, he said in the televised speech according to the news agency AFP.
+We are eager to hold those who have committed violations and abuses against our Druze people accountable, said al-Sharaa in the televised speech according to AFP.

 Israeli attacks

-It was at the end of last week that clashes broke out between Druze and Bedouin in the province and city of Sweida, which led to Syrian government forces being deployed in an attempt to quell the violence.
-The Syrian Ministry of Defense claims that it has tried to protect residents from "lawless groups".
+It was at the end of last week that clashes broke out between Druze and Bedouins in the province and the city of Sweida, which led to Syrian government forces being deployed in an attempt to quell the violence.

-This in turn led to Israel entering the conflict and on Wednesday carrying out air strikes against, among other things, the Syrian Ministry of Defense in Damascus.
+This in turn led to Israel carrying out air strikes on Wednesday against, among other things, Syria's Ministry of Defense in Damascus.
 Israel presents its attacks as a defense of the Druze minority - which also exists in Israel - but also sees the presence of Syrian government forces in southwestern Syria as a threat to Israel.

 Loading related articles...